 - Monitoring CSR Projects to establish effectiveness of CSR efforts and appraise the same to CSR Committee.

-- Compiling of information & preparing of Annual Reports on CSR activities and presenting the same to CSR Committee.
+- Compilation of information & preparation of Annual Reports on CSR activities and presenting the same to CSR Committee.

 - Any other activity necessary to ensure achievement of CSR objectives.

-The total budget for the CSR projects will be decided by the CSR Committee in accordance with applicable provisions of the Act and the CSR Rules.
-CSR Committee proposes to distribute the budget among the Key Focus Areas in the following manner:
+The total budget for the CSR projects in each financial year will be decided by the CSR Committee in accordance with applicable provisions of the Act and the CSR Rules.
+The CSR Committee shall propose to distribute the budget among the Areas to Emphasize or such of them as the CSR Committee may deem fit in each financial year, in such proportion and in a manner that meets the objectives of the CSR Policy.

-For any reason if the CSR team is not able to utilize the expenditure allocated in any of the areas described above, the same shall be utilized in such other areas as the CSR Team may deem fit, and the CSR Committee will be informed about the same with the reasons therefor.
+For any reason if the CSR team is not able to follow the allocation agreed on in any of the Areas to Emphasize described above, the same shall be utilized in such other Areas to Emphasize as the CSR team may recommend with the reasons therefor, and the CSR Committee may approve.

 10. Implementation Process